Netcentric/aem-htl-style-guide/README.md

 ## 5. Client libraries

   - [5.1](#5.1) <a name='5.1'></a> **Use the resource type (CSS/JS) as the tag name when loading client libraries.**

+    This will make it very clear what will get rendered by he clientlib helper template library.

     ```html
     <!--/* Bad */-->